Inspired eLearning's PhishProof campaigns are a powerful tool designed to enhance your organization's security by:

 Campaign Details

-While the campaign is active and after the USB drive(s) has been planted containing the docs downloaded from the tool, any record of users opening the doc or enabling the macros if applicable will be displayed on the Details Tab.
+While the campaign is active and after the USB drive(s) containing the docs downloaded from the tool have been planted, any record of users opening the doc or enabling the macros, if applicable, will be displayed on the Details Tab.
 Differences between the data captured by Documents with and without Macros are shown below.

 The data displayed on the details tab can be exported using the Export Results to Excel button provided in the upper-left.